mhuidong/MSDLC/README.md

 | DrMe    | genome      | 32181429  | https://sweet.ua.pt/pratas/datasets/DNACorpus.zip  |

 # Citation
-If you mention this work in your manuscript, please add the following code to your TEX file.
+If you are interested in our work, we hope you might consider starring our repository and citing our paper:
 ```
 @inproceedings{ma2025multi,
   title={Multi-source Data Lossless Compression via Parallel Expansion Mapping and xLSTM},